- Singer Demi Lovato announced that they are “California sober.”

 In July 2018, singer Demi Lovato had a near-fatal overdose from heroin laced with fentanyl.

-During a recent interview on “CBS Sunday Morning,” Lovato said she’s now “California sober,” which means she drinks alcohol and consumes cannabis in moderation.
+During a recent interview on “CBS Sunday Morning,” Lovato said they are now “California sober,” which means they drink alcohol and consume cannabis in moderation.

-In the interview, Lovato said she doesn’t believe her approach is the safest for everyone and is cautious about explaining it in detail.
+In the interview, Lovato said they don’t believe their approach is the safest for everyone and is cautious about explaining it in detail.

 We asked a few experts to share their thoughts on the “California sober” approach for people who have substance use disorders.